HCGrit/PipelineFoundation/README.md

-# Custom Pipelines in scikit-learn: The step-by-step guide (with Python code)
+# Pipelines & Custom Transformers in scikit-learn: The step-by-step guide (with Python code)
 Understand the basics and workings of scikit-learn pipelines from the ground up, so that you can build your own..

 Read the complete tutorial at: